 - Be at least 18 years of age

 - Be able to read, write, and converse fluently in English

 - Hold BasicMed or a 3rd class (or higher) FAA medical certificate

 The multi-engine rating is an additional aircraft class rating.
-A person who applies for an additional class rating on a pilot
+A person who applies for an additional class rating on a pilot certificate:

 - Must have a logbook or training record endorsement from an authorized instructor attesting that the person was found competent in the appropriate aeronautical knowledge areas and proficient in the appropriate areas of operation.